 Call David Rice, DDS, to Learn More About Restoring Your Full Smile

-Contact our Elgin and Bartlett, IL, area office today for a consultation and to see if dentures would be right for you.
+Contact our office today for a consultation and to see if dentures would be right for you.
 We will take the time to go through all of your options with you, whether it be dentures or dental implants.

 At David Rice, DDS we truly care about you, your needs, and, of course, your smile.
-Your perfect smile is only a phone call away in the Elgin, South Elgin, Gilberts, St. Charles, Hampshire, and Huntley areas of Illinois.
+Your perfect smile is only a phone call away.
+We serve patients from throughout the Elgin, South Elgin, Gilberts, St. Charles, Hampshire, and Huntley areas of Illinois.